 Initially I couldn’t find any information about these locomotives: from looking at them the diesel and battery electric units have two axles, I assume both are powered, giving them a 0-4-0 wheel arrangement.
 From examining my photos I could tell the battery-electric locomotives were built by Brush Traction, and the diesels were built by Schoma (a German firm), but then I hit a dead end.

-The Schoma diesel fleet came before the battery electrics: capable of hauling 100 tonnes, I presume they assisted in the construction of the network, being imported as follows:
+The Schoma diesel fleet were the first MTR locomotives: designed CFL-200 DCL-R and fitted with a Caterpillar Model 3306T engine, capable of hauling 100 tonnes at a top speed of 45 km/h, I presume they assisted in the construction of the network, being imported as follows:

 - Phase 1: nine units number L11 to L19 and imported in 1977

 - Phase 2: nine units numbered L20 to 28 and imported in 1979

 - Phase 3: eight units numbered L31 to L38 and imported 1983

 I only saw phase 3 units during my visit, with L33, L35, L36, L37 and L38 at the Kowloon Bay depot.
 All wear a basic green livery, with a grey roof and black underframe: same as the early battery electrics.
 They appear to be capable of multiple unit operation, going by what I saw:

 Phase 1: five units numbered L51 to L55 which entered service in 1983.
 Capable of hauling a maximum trailing load of 109 tonnes on a 3% of gradient, I didn’t see any during my visit.